 Who we are and what we do.

-Fraser Health is one of five regional health authorities in B.C. working together with the Ministry of Health.
-We are responsible for the delivery of hospital and community-based health services to over 1.9 million people in 20 diverse communities from Burnaby to Fraser Canyon on the traditional territories of the Coast Salish and Nlaka’pamux Nations.
+Fraser Health is the largest of the five regional health authorities in B.C. working together with the Ministry of Health.
+We are responsible for the delivery of hospital and community-based health services to more than 1.9 million people in 20 diverse communities from Burnaby to Fraser Canyon on the traditional, ancestral and unceded territories of the Coast Salish and Nlaka’pamux Nations.

-Our communities include a diverse multicultural population including six Métis Chartered Communities and approximately 62,000 Indigenous Peoples, associated with 32 First Nation communities.
+Our communities include a diverse multicultural population including six Métis Chartered Communities and approximately 62,000 Indigenous Peoples associated with 32 First Nation communities.
 More than 90 per cent of refugees and 40 per cent of newcomers to B.C. have settled in our region (2016 Canadian census).

-Our team of nearly 40,000 staff, medical staff and volunteers is dedicated to serving our patients, families and communities to deliver on our vision: Better health, best in health care.
+Our team of 43,000 staff, medical staff and volunteers is dedicated to serving our patients, families and communities to deliver on our vision: Better health, best in health care.